adamkurth/reborn_dev/doc/source/installation.rst

 ----------------------------------------------

 `vkfft <https://github.com/DTolm/VkFFT/>`_ is a GPU-accelerated multi-dimensional Fast Fourier Transform library supporting many backends (Vulkan, CUDA, HIP and OpenCL).
+The reborn package does not depend on vkfft, but it may be helpful for your application.
 To get it to install (as of July 2021) the instructions below should be of help.

 .. code-block:: bash